awesomemotive/file-upload-types/readme.txt

 1. Settings Page

 == Changelog ==

+= 1.1.1 - 2020-07-02 =
+* Fix - Ignore file types that are already allowed by default.
+* Fix - Remove duplicate MIME types of the same extension that could create conflict.

 = 1.1.0 - 2020-05-13 =
 * Refactor - Autoloading plugin files and use namespace.